-To prevent this, you should replate gold-plated brass jewelry every few years.
+To prevent this, you should reapply a gold plating to brass jewelry every few years.
 A replating will ensure that your jewelry keeps its shine and luster for many years to come.

 Q: Can You Wear Gold-Plated Brass in the Shower?

-A: You can, but it might not be the best idea.
+A: You can shower in gold-plated brass, but it might not be the best idea.
 Gold-plated brass can tarnish when exposed to water and humidity.
 If you must shower with your jewelry on, try to avoid letting the water hit it directly and dry it off as soon as you can afterward.

 Q: Can Gold-Plated Brass Get Wet?